AlexanDrite-N/HGNAN/README.md

 If you have multiple gpus and want to run them in parallel, change "python main.py" in .sh files to "python main_para.py".

-Processed datasets could be found at https://drive.google.com/drive/folders/1Tii_EdlOwq1BprRIjV8I4Q5zXXVFHM9U?usp=drive_link .
+Processed datasets and saved models could be found at https://drive.google.com/drive/folders/1Tii_EdlOwq1BprRIjV8I4Q5zXXVFHM9U?usp=drive_link .
 Please download them and move them into "processed_data/" if needed.